bwd202/calculator/README.md

 - keyboard functionality (extra credit)
 - separating commas
 - backspace button
-- display 0 in front of period for decimals
 - add more padding to the right of screen to make long numbers look better
 - holding down a number repeats it